 Top tips for searching archives

-It can be difficult to find references to LGBT issues in archives.
-Sometimes this is because the words used to describe identities and behaviours have changed over time, but often it is simply because archivists write summary descriptions rather than describing individual items in detail.
+- It can be difficult to find references to LGBT issues in archives because the words used to describe identities and behaviours have changed over time.
+It may also be because archivists write summaries rather than describing individual items in detail.

-Always remember that archives in which a large proportion of the population are found (such as newspapers, courts, hospitals, etc.) will include references to lesbian, gay, bisexual and transgendered people.
+- Archives about large proportions of the population (such as newspapers, courts, hospitals, etc.) will include references to lesbian, gay, bisexual and transgender people.
 The trick is to decipher them!

-Sometimes you need to be creative and think of a range of different terms.
-Remember that a file with an indirectly related title may contain references to your area of interest.
+- Use a range of different terms.
+Remember that something with an indirectly related title may contain references and information.
 Some terms that are common now, such as 'gay' and 'queer' have different meanings over time which can affect search results.

-Useful 'identity' key words to search for include: gay, gays, queer, queers, lesbian, lesbianism, lesbians, homosexual, homosexuals, sexual minorities, sexuality, sexual orientation, transvestism, transvestites, bisexual, transexual, transgender.
+- Useful key words to search for include: gay, gays, queer, queers, lesbian, lesbianism, lesbians, homosexual, homosexuals, sexual minorities, sexuality, sexual orientation, transvestism, transvestites, bisexual, transsexual, transgender.

-Subject indexes are even more problematic because the major thesaurii tend to use the terms "Gender minorities" and "Sexual behaviour".
+- Subject indexes are even more problematic because the major thesauri tend to use the terms "gender minorities" and "sexual behaviour".
 Using these subject index terms may uncover additional materials.
-Unfortunately, according to the Unesco Thesaurii the concept of "lesbian" does not exist!

 For further advice, including a useful glossary, suggested search terms and legislation timeline see Gay and Lesbian History at The National Archives: An Introduction.